amnshrestha/openFace-mac-installation-wiki/Home.md

 ## Functionality

 - Facial Landmark Detection

-- Facial Landmark Tracking
+- Facial Landmark and head pose tracking (link to YouTube videos)

-- Head Pose Tracking
-- Facial Action Unit Recognition
+- Facial Action Unit Recognition (image of it in action)

-- Gaze tracking
+- Gaze tracking (image of it in action)

-- Facial Feature Extraction
+- Facial Feature Extraction (HOG image)

 ## Installation